Social anxiety is no fun but there is hope. There are things you can do to get you through social situations, like:

 6. Don’t take yourself too seriously.

-Everyone makes gaffes.
-Shy people usually hate when the attention is on them, and tend to get a little stiff in those moments.
-So, when there is a blunder of some sort, they’ll draw attention to their embarrassment, which makes others uncomfortable.
+Shy people usually hate when the attention is on them.
+So, ironically, when they make a blunder, they’ll draw attention to their embarrassment (and themselves), which makes others uncomfortable.

 7. Dress your best.

 Studies show that people like people who dress like them.
 Other studies show the clothes you wear affect how you perform.
 So if you think about it: dressing well is a no-brainer!
 Once you look the part, there will be one less thing on your mind to feel self-conscious about.